splanck/vush/docs/vushdoc.md

 ## Read Example

-Create a small script that reads a line and prints it back:
+Create a small script that reads a line and prints it back.
+The input is split into fields using the first character of `$IFS`:

 ```sh
 echo "Enter something:";